The system for leasing federal land for oil and gas development is failing taxpayers.

 The dirty secret?
 It’s not that hard.
 And because half of all revenues are shared with the states, leasing reform would help everyone in these tight budget times.
 Here’s what’s going on and what can be done better:

 For every dollar of revenue a producer makes on a barrel of oil, taxpayers get just 12.5¢.
 That rate of return, or royalty rate, is dramatically lower than what most states charge – Texas charges up to 25%, or double.
 It’s also well below what we get from a barrel of oil from the Gulf of Mexico – 18.75%.
-If we had been collecting the offshore rate on every barrel of oil and cubic foot of gas from federal lands over the last decade, taxpayers could’ve gotten up to $12.3 billion more.
+If we had been collecting the offshore rate on every barrel of oil and cubic foot of gas from federal lands, taxpayers could’ve gotten up to $12.9 billion more over the last decade (FY2012-2021).

 Like rent, the minimum amount companies can bid at auctions for federal oil and gas leases hasn’t been updated since 1987.
 It’s still just $2/acre, and bidders take full advantage.
 Of the 544,000 acres sold at auction in 2020, roughly 200,000 got the minimum bid.
 In some states, the vast majority of acres get the minimum bid – Nevada is the worst.
 We would get millions more per year if the rate was updated.